4 Easy DIY Tips for a Draught Proof Front Door

 Step 2: Measure up

-Measure the width and height of the frame where you plan to install the foam strips.
+Measure the width and height of the door frame where you plan to install the foam strips.
 Make sure to measure the top, bottom and sides separately, as they may vary slightly.

 Step 3: Cut the strips